captainhcg/leetcode-in-py-and-go/README.md

 * 300: know the splendid nlog(n) solution
 * 301: remove invalid ().
 BFS and visited set
 * 307: range sum query, use binary-indexed-tree
-* 309: know the splendid DP trick
+* 309: **best-time-to-buy-and-sell-stock-with-cooldown** - know the splendid DP trick
 * 310: MHT, keep removing leaves till 1 or 2 leaves left
 * 314: BT Vertical traversal.
 Must do it in BFS
 * 315: count of small to the right; BST, do it again